 While doing some research I found an interesting way to help kill the ticks but not the mice- create tick tubes!

-Apparently mice can carry over a 100 ticks on them at one time!
+Mice can carry over a 100 ticks on them at one time!
 Tick tubes help eliminate the ticks but are safe for the critters.
-Basically how they work is the mice will take the lint out of the tubes to make their nest.
+How they work is the mice will take the lint out of the tubes to make their nest.
 The lint that was sprayed with the Permethrin will kill the ticks but not harm the mice.

 How to make Tick Tubes: